IObundle/iob-soc-sut/README.md

 IOb-SoC-SUT is a generic RISC-V SoC, based on [IOb-SoC](https://github.com/IObundle/iob-soc), used to verify the [IOb-SoC-Tester](https://github.com/IObundle/iob-soc-tester) [project](https://nlnet.nl/project/OpenCryptoTester#ack).
 This repository is a System Under Test (SUT) example, demonstrating the Tester's abilities for verification purposes.

-This system runs on bare metal and has UART and IOb-native interfaces.
+This system runs on bare metal and has UART, GPIO, and IOb-native interfaces.

 ## Dependencies